lkodinsson/MARS/Basic/PHB.md

 ### Short Rest

-A short rest is basically a short break.
+A short rest is basically a break from strenuous activity.
 Whenever you take a break to relax, meditate, or make preparations over a period of thirty minutes to an hour, that may be considered a short rest.

-An extended period up to about four hours containing a single simple activity, such as performing research or crafting an item with a very low difficulty (of 5 or less) can also be considered a short rest.
+An extended period up to about two hours containing a single simple activity, such as performing research or crafting an item with a very low difficulty (of 5 or less) can also be considered a short rest.

 ### Long Rest

 A long rest requires about eight hours of sleep.
 If a long rest is interrupted part way, then it is considered incomplete and only half of the normal resources are restored.
 The long rest may be resumed to restore the remaining resources.

 Characters with substantial wounds will require substantial rest to recover.
-Other characters may treat the wounds of another character performing a long rest by using the medicine skill against a difficulty of 10 (moderate).
-If successful, the amount of health that characters heals during their long rest is increased by 1 to 2.
+Other characters may treat the wounds of another character performing a long rest by using the medicine skill against a difficulty of 10 (Moderate) or 14 (Hard) if they have negative health.
+If successful, the amount of health that character recovers during that long rest is increased by 1 to 2.

 Abilties that can be used a number of times per rest are restored after a complete long rest.